nodeshift/tutorial/helm/README.md

 ### 5. Values file

-For the `chart/myapp/values.yaml` file we are going to split it in 3 sections, have a read of each section and then add them all to your `values.yaml` file
+For the `chart/myapp/values.yaml` file we are going to split it into 3 sections, have a read of each section and then add them all to your `values.yaml` file

 ```yaml
 # Frontend